rahul619anand/akka-wordcounter/README.md

 The main process involves the following :

     1. Application starts up by seting up the Actor sytem with the actors and sending a scan message to FileScannerActor.
-    2. FileScannerActor gets all the files present in the defined directory (i.e. src/main/resources/log) and sends to FileParserActor.
+    2. FileScannerActor gets all the files present in the defined directory (i.e. resources/log by default) and sends to FileParserActor.
-    3. The FileParserActor parses each file and sends stream of all LINES in the file along with a START_OF_FILE and END_OF_FILE events to AggregatorActor.
+    3. The FileParserActor parses each file and sends LINES in the file along with START_OF_FILE and END_OF_FILE events to AggregatorActor.
     4. The AggregatorActor aggregates the wordcount of each file and prints to console when it receives END_OF_FILE event.

 ### Configuration:

 1. The application can be run in two ways:

       a.
-Single Mode - Runs a single SCAN across log directory
+Single Mode - Runs a single SCAN to process log directory

              // default
              execution-mode = scheduler